 Heavy Duty Tarps

 Some vehicles, such as boats and RVs, are only used for part of the year.
 For the rest of the time, they need to be placed in storage.
-If your home isn't equipped with a garage, heavy duty tarps are strong enough to protect these seasonal vehicles.
-Specific boat and RV covers made from polyethylene are created, but any large heavy duty poly tarp can go over the surface and be secured to stay in place.
+If your home is not equipped with a garage, heavy-duty waterproof tarps are strong enough to protect these seasonal vehicles.
+Specific boat and RV covers made from polyethylene are available, but those usually sacrifice quality for a custom fit that only looks good.
+Any large heavy-duty poly tarp can go over the surface and be secured to stay in place.
 Many vehicle owners often double up on these tarps to cover as much surface area as possible.

-Heavy duty tarps are so cost effective that buying one, two or even a few extra tarps won't break the bank.
-They're a cheap, but reliable way to cover your valuables and protect the paint, interior and exterior components of your vehicles.
+Heavy-duty tarps are so cost effective that buying one, two or even a few extra tarps won't break the bank.
+They're a cheap yet reliable way to cover your valuables and protect the paint, interior and exterior components of your vehicles.
 The waterproof properties keep out the rain, while the UV resistance protects the vehicle's surface from UV damage.
-Additionally, heavy duty tarps don't lock moisture in, and air is allowed to circulate beneath to prevent the buildup of mold, mildew, and dry rot.
-Although heavy duty tarps
+Additionally, heavy-duty tarps don't lock moisture in, and air is allowed to circulate beneath to prevent the buildup of mold, mildew, and dry rot.

-Heavy duty tarps are used as coverage in other instances.
+Heavy-duty tarps are used as coverage in other instances.
 On farms, for example, the material is wrapped around multiple bales of hay to prevent water damage and mold formation while in storage.
 On construction sites, the material may line a fence to keep dirt away from pedestrians, and may line a building frame to contain heat.
-Similarly, heavy duty tarps, both polyethylene and vinyl, are used on trucks.
-While loads may need to stay inside a truck and shouldn't be exposed to water during transport, heavy duty tarps do both of these things.
-In all cases when an investment, vehicle, or object needs protection from UV damage and water, heavy duty tarps provide sufficient coverage.
+Similarly, heavy-duty tarps, both polyethylene and vinyl, are used on trucks.
+While loads may need to stay inside a truck and shouldn't be exposed to water during transport, heavy-duty tarps do both of these things.
+In all cases when an investment, vehicle, or object needs protection from UV damage and water, heavy-duty tarps provide sufficient coverage.